r0tifer/CredentialExposure/README.md

-# Get-Pwnd-PassCheck
+# CredentialExposure

-Get-Pwnd-PassCheck extends the original [PwnedPassCheck](https://github.com/rmbolger/PwnedPassCheck) module with automation capabilities tailored for small and midsize environments.
+CredentialExposure extends the original [PwnedPassCheck](https://github.com/rmbolger/PwnedPassCheck) module with automation capabilities tailored for small and midsize environments.
 It continues to wrap the [Have I Been Pwned](https://haveibeenpwned.com) Pwned Passwords API, but now layers in Active Directory auditing, automated notifications, managerial reporting, and persistent audit tracking so you can respond to compromised credentials faster.

 ## Key features